DaveeHe/DocumentParse/README.md

 # DocumentParse
-different type of document is parsed in this project， like pdf,word,html
+different types of documents is parsed in this project， like pdf,word,html